fedecarles/abacus-rs/README.md

 ```

 Specific account classes can be passed with the -c option to print a more typical
-balansheet view.
+balance sheet view.
 The amount can also be priced at a specific currency, provided
 there is a **price** entry for it in the ledger.

 ```bash